EngAhmed21/MIPS-Singe-Cycle-Processor/README.md

 Refer to this book for a better understanding of how this code works.

-I used the QuestaSim simulation environment to simulate the operation of the designed device and VIVADO for evaluating the Synthesis design.
+I used the QuestaSim simulation environment to simulate the operation of the designed device and VIVADO for evaluating the RTL and the Synthesis design.

 Supported instructions:
 - ADD